-Notes: of the inspection.
+Floors including sub-floors Repair category: Notes: No reportable defects were identified within the limitations of the inspection.
 It is not unusual to discover areas of past water spillage when floor coverings are removed in kitchen and bathroom compartments, revealing the need for further repair and maintenance work.